-Degree of Master of Science (Two Years) with a major in Resource Recovery - specialisation Energy Technology
+Degree of Master of Science (Two Years) with a major in Resource Recovery - specialisation Polymer Technology

 The diploma is bilingual (Swedish/English).
-Together with the diploma, you will receive a Diploma Supplement (English).
+Together with the diploma, you receive a Diploma Supplement (English).
 A Diploma Supplement is an appendix describing the place of the awarded degree within the Swedish education system.
 Diplomas are issued upon application via a form.
 More information can be found on the university's website.

-Degree certificates are issued upon application in Ladok for students.
+Degree certificates are issued upon application on a special form.
 More information is available at www.hb.se.